• Skip to primary navigation

 Ramen noodles bring back a wave of nostalgia for many diners.

-Not only do these classic Japanese wheat noodles provide a pleasant and familiar taste, but they also have a signature chewy texture that tantalizes the taste buds.
+Both do these classic Japanese wheat noodles provide a pleasant and familiar taste, but they also have a signature chewy texture that tantalizes the palate.

 While ramen doesn't always take center stage on the dinner table, it can make an excellent substitute for rice noodles in many recipes.